gpbl/react-day-picker/docs/localization.md

+---
+sort: 9
+section: Getting Started
+title: Localization
+description: Learn to localize DayPicker in any language.
+---

 # Localization

-Learn to localize DayPicker in any language.

 ## Change the Locale